-Whether you’re wanting to add colour to the bedroom or are in desperate need of extra storage, Bedshed Stylist Clare Ryan has got 10 simple styling tricks to spruce up your bedroom, just in time for summer.
+Whether you’re looking to add a pop of colour to the bedroom or are in desperate need of extra storage, Bedshed Stylist Clare Ryan has got 10 simple styling tricks to spruce up your bedroom, just in time for summer.

 The more textures introduced into a room the better.
 These fabrics and materials add personality to a bedroom and create a cosy haven to retreat to at night.
 Start from the floor and work your way up to the walls.
 For example, a jute rug would complement linen bedding, with leather feature pillows and a knitted throw rug on the end of the bed.